underground-software/ILKD_course_materials/index.md

 Use `-v<n>`, in this case `-v1` to specify the version number of this patchset.
 Increase this number each time you resubmit an assignment.
 Use `--rfc` to denote on each patch that the changes are a draft posted for review.
-Use this when generating initial submissison patchsets, but not when generating the final submission patchsets.
+Use this when generating initial submission patchsets, but not when generating the final submission patchsets.

 All of the patches must follow the patch guidelines below.